How Much Do Accent Coaches Charge? Pricing and Rates for Accent Training Services

 Many clients seeking accent training are professionals who want to improve communication for situations such as:

-When communication affects a person’s professional opportunities, they are often willing to invest in specialized coaching that helps them communicate clearly and confidently.
+When communication directly affects a person’s professional opportunities, they are more willing to invest in specialized coaching that helps them communicate clearly and feel confident about the way they sound.

 3 Pricing Mistakes New Accent Coaches Often Make